hpsaturn/espnow-joystick/README.md

 # ESPNow Joystick

-Abstraccion of ESPNow and Protocol Buffers to have improved joystick for any kind of joysitck hardware, with a simple callback implementations.
+Abstraccion of ESP-Now and Protocol Buffers to have improved joystick for any kind of hardware, with a simple callback implementations.

 ## TODO

-- [x] Espnow abstraction (broadcast only for now)
+- [x] ESP-Now abstraction (broadcast only for now)
-- [x] Nanopb protos implementation (improve payload and channel)
+- [x] Nanopb protos implementation (improved payload performance)
 - [x] Telemetry and Joystick callbacks
 - [x] Full joystick and receiver example on M5Stack Joytstick
 - [ ] Basic examples with differente hardware
+- [ ] Custom proto definitions
 - [ ] Limit to only specific receiver (now the joystick handled many at the same time :D)

 [Demo video](https://www.youtube.com/watch?v=pZbMmkq8tUw)